-We have grown from a single person practice to a passionate group and the work we do to achieve our mission as you likely know by now, extends beyond the four walls that you have come to know and love.
-We are actively involved in children's health initiatives, diabetes prevention as well designing the technology to bring health care to people in rural and remote areas.
-We partner key stakeholder organisations such as Parents Voice, Diabetes Victoria, Obesity Policy Coalition, Girls Uniform Agenda and Cancer Council Victoria where together, we can achieve great health outcomes for all.
+We are actively involved in children's health initiatives and diabetes prevention projects as community health is at the centre of everything we do.
+We are proud to partner with key stakeholder organisations such as Parents Voice, Diabetes Victoria, Obesity Policy Coalition, Girls Uniform Agenda and Cancer Council Victoria where together, we can achieve great health outcomes for all.

 Biggest food and beverage companies slammed at Fame and Shame Awards